Sykkro/cv/README.md

 ## Summary

-Senior Backend Developer at Blip.pt for Flutter Entertainment's Sportsbook Betting Platforms (Betfair, Paddy Power, FanDuel and other brands) · Past professional experience with PKI development at Multicert ·
+Principal Backend Developer at Blip.pt for Flutter Entertainment's Sportsbook Betting Platforms (Betfair, Paddy Power, FanDuel and other brands) · Past professional experience with PKI development at Multicert ·
 MSc Degree in Cryptography and Information Systems Security

 ---